WuZhuoran/Plant_Seedlings_Classification/PROJECT_PROPOSAL.md

 ## Introduction

-For several decades, researchers have been worked on systems that aim to perform site-specific weed control.
+For several decades, researchers have been working on systems that aim to perform site-specific weed control.
 Although some systems are commercially available, a true commercial breakthrough of such systems is still to come despite the construction of several prototypes and case studies showing promising results.